 The kidneys are your body's filtration system, and they have a big job.
 They filter your blood, removing wastes and impurities, while regulating compounds and nutrients that your body needs.

+Unfortunately, as people age, a natural decline in kidney function begins to occur.
 Your kidneys do not recover from damage and disease as well as some other organs, so it's especially important you do all you can to take care of them.